 If you’re planning a visit to the islands and would like to know more about the wonderful eateries on Mull, Iona & Ulva then the Mull & Iona Food Trail is an excellent source of information.
 You’ll find many of our firm favourites there such as The Boathouse on Ulva, The Bellachroy, Dervaig and Cafe @ Calgary Arts by Calgary Bay.

 After lunch we wandered North through the ruins of the old nunnery, passing the medieval burial ground of Reilig Òdhrain where powerful warriors, Lords of the Isles and ancient kings such as Macbeth and Kenneth MacAlpin are thought to lie.
 The medieval grave slabs here are some of the best preserved and most intricate in Scotland.
 They’ve been lifted and moved indoors to preserve them which makes me feel a little sad but I appreciate the need to protect these priceless historical treasures.

 Intricately carved Celtic crosses outlined against a backdrop of clear blue sky are one of the things I picture when I think of Iona.
 For some inexplicable reason when I visit the sun always seems to make an appearance.

 One of my favourite historical treasures on the island is the Street of the Dead (Sraid nam Marbh) which leads from the abbey grounds to the cemetery.
 Down this street the kings, nobles and warriors who now lie silently in Reilig Òdhrain made their final journey on Earth.

 I could have sat up there for hours soaking up the view.
-We chilled for a while then headed back down to round of our day with a visit to the stunning white sandy beaches at the north of the island.
+We chilled a while, then headed to the stunning white sandy beaches at the north of the island.